TrippTrapp84/StudioWidgets/README.md

 <div>&nbsp;</div>

 ## Overview
-This repo is likely the most up to date and maintained version of the StudioWidgets repo on github.
-It contains more
+This repo is likely the most up to date and maintained version of the StudioWidgets repo on github, and for now it's my hope to keep it that way.
+I will do my best to add and implement new and creative functionality to this library for myself and others to use in plugins.

 ## Contributions
-I will do my best to read and actively maintain pull requests and the repo in general.
-Contributions will fall under heavy scrutiny.
-When designing your code for a pull request, make sure to keep scalability and versatility in mind.
-Features should support many different settings or inputs, steer clear of hard coded inputs.
-Try to add as many possible ways for customization as you can, within limits.
+Contributions will fall under heavy scrutiny, but everyone is welcome to submit a pull request at any time.

 ## Coding Conventions
 No longer applicable.